nancydrewdatabase/nancydrewdatabase.github.io/content/04 TRT/Puzzles/Open Secret Door Under Elevator.md

 * [[Open Elevator Trapdoor]]
 * Push the big red button to move the counter weights if applicable
 ## Unwritten Rules
-* Have to redo this puzzle each time entering the [[Wickford Royal Tower]] and changes each time
+* Have to redo this puzzle each time entering [[Under Royal Tower]] and changes each time
 * If you have to press the red button, figure out the solution fast or you'll get squashed
 ## Solution
 * Just try to see which arm stays out.
 Guess the right order, it changes every time.